Structured Interview: Definition, Process & Preparing Questions

-A structured interview is a set, repeatable interview process that provides each candidate with the same questions, in the same order.
+A structured interview is a set, repeatable interview process that provides each candidate with the same questions in the same order.
 Using this process allows for less subjectivity when reviewing applicants, hopefully leading to hiring the best and most qualified person.

-Following a Structured Process
+Structured Interview Process

 Using your prepared list of questions will also keep your company from treading into regulatory issues.
 Questions regarding age, sex, gender, race, religion, disability, or nationality cannot be asked.
 Avoiding even the appearance of illegal interview questions is the best way to conduct interviews.

-You will not remember everything that was said and discussed during multiple interviews, so write it down while it is happening, but keep it brief.
+Take brief notes during the interview.
+These can be simple words or phrases that you can come back to after the interview and expand on.
+You will not remember everything that was said and discussed during multiple interviews, so write it down while it is happening but keep it brief.
 After every interview, take the time to review your notes and add relevant details about the candidate.

-You don’t need to save much time for this—five minutes is usually enough.
+Allow time for the candidate to ask questions.
 During the earlier parts of the interview, you will naturally respond to some of their questions, but this also gives you time to address any additional questions they may have about the position or your company.
-It’s possible for you to determine how much research they did and their interest in the job through their questions, two indicators of what they’ll be like as an employee.
+You can determine how much research they did and their interest in the job through their questions, two indicators of what they’ll be like as an employee.

 Some companies like to have interviewers rate each question during the interview before moving on to the next question.
 We recommend waiting until the interview is over and you’ve had a chance to review your notes taken during the interview and add details, then give a score on each question.

 You can get an overall evaluation of each candidate by rating their response to each question.
-If you had one candidate score a 4.7 and the rest scored below a 4, then you clearly have one standout candidate.
+If you had one candidate score a 4.7 and the rest scored below a 4, then you have one standout candidate.
 More likely, candidate scores will be grouped closely together, some better than others.
 That helps you eliminate certain candidates who score too low.

 Download our free interview evaluation form and scorecard to make the process easier.

-Creating Structured Interview Questions
+Structured Interview Questions

 Before you sit down to interview candidates, you need to prepare your questions.
 You may even want to have your list of questions prepared when you write the job description, especially if several interviewers will be involved.